Advertiser Disclosure

 For example, BA charges just 4,750 and 5,250 Avios for off-peak and peak redemptions under 650 miles, respectively.

-Furthermore, flights under 1,151 miles can be redeemed for 7,250 Avios off-peak and 8,250 miles peak.
-This opens up huge value if you need to fly across Europe, for example, from Warsaw (WAW) to London (LHR).
+Flights from 651 to 1,150 miles can be redeemed for 7,250 Avios off-peak and 8,250 miles during peak times.
+This opens up huge value if you need to fly across Europe, for example, from Warsaw (WAW) to London (LHR), which is 916 flown miles.

 Hot Tip: